argentsea/docfx/tutorials/quickstarts/sharding.md

 ## Queries and Data

 Our implementation adds two static classes which help describe our data.
-The first is a simple list of constants, which correspond to the “origin” parameter of `ShardKey` and `ShardChild` objects. the “Origin” helps prevent accidental use of, say, an __Inventory__ key to delete an __Order__ record.
+The first is a simple list of constants, which correspond to the “origin” parameter of `ShardKey` object. the “Origin” helps prevent accidental use of, say, an __Inventory__ key to delete an __Order__ record.
 By using constants, you cam more explicitly distinguish the “c” used for __Contact__ data from the “C” used for __Customer__ data, which might otherwise be confusing.

 The second static class consolodates query definitions, as described in the [Creating SQL Queries](/querying/sql.md) tutorial.
 This serves two purposes: first, it becomes easy to determine which queries are actually used by the code (on large projects, this can be difficult).
 Also, the optional parameter list can limit the parameters that are set when Model attributes have more parameters than the query requires.